rorokimdim/stash/README.md

 ## Getting Started

-Run the following command in a directory where stash should store its data.
-Your Dropbox or Google Drive folder is probably a good choice.
+Create a stash file.

 ```
-stash init
+stash create {path-to-stash-file}
 ```

-This will create a `.stash` directory and initializes its database.
+Replace `{path-to-stash-file}` with path to the stash file.
+For example `~/Dropbox/secret.stash`.

-We will be prompted for the encryption-key (password) we wish to use for the stash.
-The key is not saved anywhere, but a salted hash (good random salt + SHA512) of the key and the salt is saved in your `.stash` directory.
+Stash will prompt for the encryption-key (password) to use for the file.
+The key is not saved anywhere, but a salted hash (good random salt + SHA512) of the key and the salt is saved.

 When we run a stash command, we will be prompted for our encryption key.
-It is checked against the hash stored during `stash init`.
+It is checked against the hash stored during `stash create`.
 For the duration of the command, the encryption key will be used for encrypting/decrypting data.

-The salt stored during `stash init` is also used for hashing any data for indexing purposes.
+The salt stored during `stash create` is also used for hashing any data for indexing purposes.

-If we wish to keep a global stash, we can set `STASH_DIRECTORY` environment variable.
-Running the above command with `STASH_DIRECTORY` set will initialize stash in the set directory.

 ## Browsing

 ### Terminal user interface (default)

 ```
-stash browse
+stash browse {path-to-stash-file}
 ```

 | Shortcuts              | Description                                      |